We are GREEN!

 The Lazarus Building's Rooftop Garden

-The OSU Urban Arts Space and the Columbus Downtown Development Corporation partner to offer tours of the Lazarus Building rooftop gardens the first Fridays of the month from May through October.
-The tour begins at 1:45pm at the OSU Urban Arts Space, where guests will get an inside look at the current exhibitions and learn about the many green aspects of the organization.
+Urban Arts Space and the Columbus Downtown Development Corporation partner to offer tours of the Lazarus Building rooftop gardens the first Fridays of the month from May through October.
+The tours begin at Urban Arts Space, where guests will get an inside look at the current exhibitions and learn about the many green aspects of the organization.
 The tour concludes with a trip up to the beautiful green roof with Lazarus Building Manager Robert Turrin.
-Please visit our Tours page to reserve your spot.
+You can reserve your spot on our Rooftop Garden tours page.
 Special arrangements can be made in advance to accommodate larger groups, but are only available during the week.

 To learn more, check out Water Works, an interactive infographic about the Lazarus Building retrofit and the benefits of sustainable development.

-The historical Lazarus Building, built in 1909, was completely remodeled in 2007 to become one of the nation's largest rehabilitated LEED Gold Certified buildlings.
+The historical Lazarus building, built in 1909, was completely remodeled in 2007 to become one of the nation's largest rehabilitated LEED Gold Certified buildings.
 What does this mean?